OmniLayer/spec/README.md

 #### Change a Coin Sell Offer

 An offer to sell coins can be changed by using Action = 2 (Update) until either: there are valid corresponding purchase offers (transaction type 22) for the whole amount offered, or the sell offer is canceled.
+The Currency identifier cannot be changed.

 The change will apply to the balance that has not yet been accepted with a purchase offer.
+The stored unit price must be updated using the updated Amount for sale and Amount of bitcoins desired.
+The Amount desired value can be discarded after the unit price is updated.
 The UI must indicate if the update was successful and how many coins were purchased before the update took effect.

 The amount reserved from the available balance for this address will be adjusted to reflect the new amount for sale.